Cornelia Oberlander: Family and early life

-Oberlander was born at Muelheim-Ruhr, Germany, the daughter of Beate (Jastrow) and Franz Hahn.
+Oberlander was born at Muelheim-Ruhr, Germany, the daughter of Beate Hahn (née Jastrow) and Franz Hahn.
 She was the niece of educationalist Kurt Hahn, the founder of Schule Schloss Salem in Germany, Gordonstoun in Scotland, and UWC Atlantic College in the UK; as well as the niece of Elisabeth Jastrow, the German-born American classical archaeologist.

 A horticulturist who wrote gardening books for children, Beate Hahn fostered in her daughter a deep love and appreciation for nature from a young age.
 Since she had a garden bed when she was four years old and planted peas and corn, she knew the joy of growing.
 In an interview with Mechtild Manus, tracing the roots of her interests in landscape architecture, Oberlander stated:"At the age of eleven...
 I studied a mural in the artist's studio showing the river Rhine and an imaginary town.
 When I asked the artist about the green spaces in this mural, she told me that these were parks.
 When I came home, I told my mother 'I want to make parks'.
 From there all my education was directed towards becoming a landscape architect."

 When Oberlander was 18, being Jewish, her sister, her mother, and she escaped Nazi persecution after the "Kristallnacht" (Night of Broken Glass) pogrom in 1938 by fleeing to England.
 They emigrated to the United States in 1939.

 Her mother had a truck farm in New Hampshire during the war, which Oberlander worked on.
 She had come to America with the hopes of exploring the professional educational opportunities that involved the creation of parks and green spaces, and pursued that objective in American colleges.